-Station Life Peron Homestead is a 600m, grade 1 hike located in the Francois Peron National Park, Western Australia.
-The hike should take around 30 mins to complete.
+Station Life Peron Homestead is a 600m, grade 1 hike in Francois Peron National Park, Western Australia.
+This hike typically takes 30 minutes to complete.

 At the base of Shark Bay’s Peron Peninsula is a scattering of historic sheep station buildings that have stood the test of time in a harsh environment.
 This short flat and easy 240metre walk trail shows the visitor, through interpretive signage, what station life was like.